zgjiangtoby/ye-jiang.github.io/README.md

 ## About me
 <img src="https://ye-jiang.github.io/images/my_head.JPG" width="135" height="200" align="right">

-#### I am Associate Professor in the College of Information Science and Technology, Qingdao University of Science and Technology (QUST).
+#### I am Assistant Professor in the College of Information Science and Technology, Qingdao University of Science and Technology (QUST).
 Prior to joining QUST, I was a Research Associate in the [GATE](https://gate.ac.uk/) Team, Department of Computing Science, University of Sheffield.

 #### My research interests lie in many NLP research topics, including machine learning approaches for topic modelling, online misinformation detection, document representation learning and explainable AI.